visym/collector/docs/pip_175k/README.md

 This release was curated to export PIP-175K with additional context, to:

--Extract only instances that have been positively rated by the review team -Stabilize the bounding box to the primary actor -Dilate the bounding box for each primary actor performing the activity by a factor of 2.0, to provide context -Set the bounding box to maximum square
+* Extract only instances that have been positively rated by the review team
+* Stabilize the bounding box to the primary actor
+* Dilate the bounding box for each primary actor performing the activity by a factor of 2.0, to provide context
+* Set the bounding box to maximum square
--Crop the actor tubelet in each frame, with zero padding -Resize the tubelet so that the maximum dimension is 512x512 -Add the MEVA-specific temporal padding
+* Crop the actor tubelet in each frame, with zero padding
+* Resize the tubelet so that the maximum dimension is 512x512
+* Add the MEVA-specific temporal padding

 ## Installation